Learn when, why, and how to use Primer Checkout events to build robust payment flows

 val state by checkout.state.collectAsStateWithLifecycle()when (state) { is PrimerCheckoutState.Ready -> { val clientSession = (state as PrimerCheckoutState.Ready).clientSession Text("Total: ${checkout.formatAmount(clientSession.totalAmount ?: 0)}") }}

-Payment methods are available through the PrimerPaymentMethodSelectionScope.
-Observe its state to track available and selected methods:
+Payment methods are managed by the PrimerPaymentMethods view, which resolves a PrimerSelectionSession from the environment.
+Observe the session’s published state to track available and selected methods:

 primer:bin-data-available fires as the user types their card number.
 It provides the detected card network, co-badged network alternatives, and additional BIN data such as issuer information when available.
 Use it to display the correct card brand logo, show a co-badge network picker, or adjust UI based on card attributes.